-Actuarial cost method Entry age normal cost method Amortization method 30-year level percent of pay, using 2.75% annual increases Remaining amortization period 38 years as of January 1, 2019 Asset valuation method Market value of assets less unrecognized returns in each of the last five years.
+Actuarial cost method Entry age normal cost method Amortization method 25-year level percent of pay, using 2.50% annual increases.
+Beginning January 1, 2021, each year's gains and losses will be amortized over a closed 20-year period.
+Remaining amortization period 55 years as of January 1, 2020 Asset valuation method Market value of assets less unrecognized returns in each of the last five years.
 Unrecognized return is equal to the difference between the actual market return and the expected return on the market value, and is recognized over a five-year period, further adjusted, if necessary, to be within 20% of the market value.
-Investment rate return 7.25% per annum, compounded annually, net of all expense, including administrative expenses.
-This rate is based on an average inflation rate of 2.75% and a real rate of return of 4.50%.
-Inflation rate 2.75% Projected salary increases Inflation plus merit increases, varying by group and service,
+Investment rate return 7.00% per annum, compounded annually, net of all expense, including administrative expenses.
+This rate is based on an average inflation rate of 2.50% and a real rate of return of 4.00%.
+Inflation rate 2.50%

+Projected salary increases Inflation plus merit increases, varying by group and year